startimeahmet/LNMesh/README.md

 #### To configure Slave nodes:
 No configuration is required; simply enable bluetooth, discover & peer with the master, and run the following command:
 `bt-network -c <bluetooth name or address of Master> nap`

-## Ad-hoc Wi-Fi Mesh Setup

-Ad-hoc Wi-Fi mesh was accomplished using the